101 Meteorites Land at Satin Crystals

 - Agoudal: is an Iron IIAB meteorite from Agoudal of the High Atlas, Morocco.
 It is widely thought that this meteorite is connected to an ancient hyper-velocity impact that occurred 40,000 years ago.
 This is evidenced by shatter cones found in the same general vicinity of the meteorites.
 The nearby lakes Isli and Tislit have also been mentioned as being possible impact craters related to the Agoudal meteorite.

 - Bassikounou: is a rare H5 chondrite from Bassikounou, Hodh Ech Chargui, Mauritania in Africa.
 In 2006, a fireball was witnessed in the area.
 A single stone of 3165 g was found by A. Salem El Moichine, a local resident, on the same day 11 kilometers southeast of Bassikounou.
 More than 20 specimens were later recovered by locals and meteorite finders.
-These finds define a 8 kilometer long strewn field.
+These finds define an 8 kilometer long strewn field.
 The total recovered mass is 46.00 kilograms

 Santiago del Estero (1,000 kilometers northwest of Buenos Aires, Argentina).
 The crater field contains at least 26 craters.
 It is estimated as 4,000–5,000 years.
 The craters, containing iron masses, were reported in 1576 but were already well known to the aboriginal inhabitants of the area.
 The craters and the area around contain numerous fragments of an iron meteorite.
 The total weight of the pieces so far recovered is about 100 tonnes, making the meteorite possibly the heaviest one ever recovered on Earth.

-- Chelyabinsk: is the fragmented remains of the large Chelyabinsk meteor of February 15, 2013 in Russia.
+- Chelyabinsk: is the fragmented remains of the large Chelyabinsk meteor of February 15, 2013, in Russia.
 It has been classified as an LL5 chondrite, with 10% meteoric iron.
 The impacting asteroid started to brighten up in the general direction of the constellation Pegasus, close to the East horizon where the sun was starting to rise.
 The impactor belonged to the group of Apollo asteroids.
 The asteroid had an approximate size of 18 meters and 9,100 metric tons before it entered the denser parts of Earth's atmosphere.
-At an altitude of about 23.3 km the body exploded in an air burst and meteorite fragments landed on the ground.
+At an altitude of about 23.3 kilometers, the body exploded in an air burst and meteorite fragments landed on the ground.

-- Gao-Guenie: is a H5 chondrite that fell on Burkina Fao, West Africa on March 5, 1960.
+- Gao-Guenie: is an H5 chondrite that fell on Burkina Fao, West Africa on March 5, 1960.
 The fall was composed of a large number of fragments and it is one of the largest observed meteorite showers in Africa to date.
 After three separate detonations, several thousands of stones rained down over an area of about 70 square kilometers.
 The sound of the fall was heard as far as Ouagadougou, which is 100 kilometers away.
 Eyewitnesses said that trees were broken and hen houses destroyed.
 The largest stones recovered weigh up to 10 kilograms.

-- Libyan Desert Glass: is also known as Great Sand Sea glass.
+- Libyan Desert Glass: is also known as Great Sand Sea Glass.
 It is found in east Sahara, Libya, and West Egypt over areas of tens of square kilometers.
 Although the origin of this glass is uncertain, it has long been considered of possible meteoritic origin.
 It is the purest natural silica glass ever found on earth.
-It has been dated back to about 26 million years ago, and was used to make tools during the Pleistocene period.
+It has been dated back to about 26 million years ago and was used to make tools during the Pleistocene period.
 It is usually glassy yellow and either tumbled smooth by the sand or rocky.

-- Moldavite: is a one of a kind tektite with a unique olive green, forest green or blue green silicon substance.
+- Moldavite: is a one of a kind tektite with a unique olive green, forest green or blue-green silicon substance.
 It was formed by a meteorite impact in south Germany that occurred 14.7 million years ago, forming the Ries Crater.
-The melted and splattered material became air born and most fell in Bohemia by the river Moldau of current day Czech Republic.
+The melted and splattered material became air born and most fell in Bohemia by the river Moldau of the current day Czech Republic.
 99% of all moldavite comes from the South Bohemian localities, 1% were found in South Moravian localities.

 - Ries Crater: is a large circular depression in Bavaria, Germany.
 It was created by a meteorite impact about 14.3 million years ago in the Miocene.
 The original crater rim was about 24 kilometers in diameter.
 The Nordlinger Ries impact crater was a rampart crater, thus far a unique finding on Earth.
 Rampart craters are almost exclusively found on Mars.
-They exhibit a fluidized ejecta flow after impact of the meteorite.
-Nordlinger's impactor asteroid probably had a diameter of about 1.5 kilometers and impact velocity of about 20 kilometers per second (45,000 mph).
-The Ries impact event is believed to be the source of moldavite tektites, which originated from a sand rich surface layer that was ejected to 450 kilometers downrange of the crater.
+They exhibit a fluidized ejecta flow after the impact of the meteorite.
+Nordlinger's impactor asteroid probably had a diameter of about 1.5 kilometers and an impact velocity of about 20 kilometers per second (45,000 mph).
+The Ries impact event is believed to be the source of moldavite tektites, which originated from a sand-rich surface layer that was ejected to 450 kilometers downrange of the crater.

 You may also encounter familiar meteorites like Chondrites or Tektites.
 I'm personally in love with black tektite.
-These are not location-specific, but are types of meteorites classified based on composition.
-We can get into meteorite classifications at another time!
+These are not location-specific but are types of meteorites classified based on composition.
+To learn more about Meteorite classification, visit The 3 Meteorite Types Article.

 Sometimes people will ask if a Satin Crystals meteorite comes with a certificate of authenticity.
 The answer is no. Most of the "COA's" offered by other gem and mineral shops are quite meaningless- as they print up their own card and include it in your order without having the stone lab verified.
 It takes a professional meteorologist, mineralogist, or gemologist to be able to determine the composition of your specimen.
-The only certified meteorite we have had to date was a 2.71 gram Tartak slice, which sold for $295.
+The only certified meteorite we have had to date was a 2.71-gram Tartak slice, which sold for $295.
 It was registered under IMCA #3655 from Poland.
 But rest assured, here at Satin Crystals we are experienced and passionate enough to get you the real deal.